Hong Kong '97

-Hong Kong '97 is a 1994 American political action thriller film directed by Albert Pyun starring Robert Patrick, Brion James and Tim Thomerson.
+Hong Kong '97 is a 1994 American political action thriller film directed by Albert Pyun and starring Robert Patrick, Brion James and Tim Thomerson.
 The story revolves around the transfer of sovereignty over Hong Kong from the United Kingdom to the People's Republic of China.
 An assassin kills several high-ranking Chinese officials and must get out of the country quickly before he himself is murdered.

 The movie was released directly to video on November 9, 1994.

 Plot

 On June 30, 1997, assassin Reginald "Reg" Cameron enters a club and assassinates a high ranking People's Liberation Army officer, General Wu.
 Fearing revenge against him, several friends and colleagues urge him to flee Hong Kong.
 To add to the troubles, at midnight, the Chinese army will begin to enter the city as British rule expires on July 1.
 He must escape to avoid any further attempts on his life.

 After escaping multiple assassination attempts against himself, his colleagues Simon and Jack drop him off at a safe house, Chun's Martial Arts School for the time being while they attempt to find out who is trying to kill him.
 Chun's is owned by Reg's ex-girlfriend Katie and her grandfather Master Chun.
 Katie reveals to Reg that her grandfather defected from Red China during the Cold War and will be wanted once Chinese rule goes into effect by the government.
 They plan to flee on a flight to Malaysia just before midnight.
-While Master Chun is delighted to Reg again but Katie eagerly dismisses him when Simon calls with information about his would-be assassins.
+While Master Chun is delighted to see Reg again but Katie eagerly dismisses him when Simon calls with information about his would-be assassins.

 On his way to meet Simon and Jack, more would-be assassins attempt to kill Reg.
 He is intercepted by Simon and Jack in a car where they explain that Triad gangs are attempting to kill him due to the high price put on his head for his earlier assassination.
 Knowing he must finally flee, he decides to meet with Katie and Master Chun for their flight to Malaysia.
 On the way he explains why he is such a successful assassin.
 He does not care about anything caught in collateral damage as he had to witness his parents being murdered in India when he was 11 years old.